 National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690.
 VA-approved lender.
 Not affiliated with any government agency.

-Find FHA mortgage limits for single-family and multi-unit properties in your area
+Find the maximum FHA mortgage amounts for single-family and multi-unit properties in your area.
+Official limits updated annually by the Federal Housing Administration.

-Note: These are the official 2026 FHA loan limits as announced by the FHA.
-Limits are updated annually and may vary by specific county within each state.
+Official Source: These limits are from FHA Mortgagee Letter 2025-23.
+Limits vary by county within each state.
 Contact us for your exact county limit.

 2026 FHA Loan Limits: Complete Guide by State and County